ForomePlatform/anfisa/doc/dev/concepts/dtree_pg.rst

 :term:`variants<variant>` are used.

-Decision trees are powerful tool of :doc:`filtration`, they are integrated with other partsof the system by two ways:
+Decision trees are powerful tool of :doc:`filtration`, they are integrated with other parts of the system by two ways:

     - there is always a possibility to create :term:`secondary workspace` to save result of filtration workspace